Chart Color Schemes

 Adelaide Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Adelaide Hills, as per the latest Census, consisted of 98.2% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 95.2% houses and 4.8% other dwellings.
-Home ownership in Adelaide Hills stood at 44.7%, with the rest of dwellings either mortgaged (46.4%) or rented (8.9%).
+The dwelling structure in Adelaide Hills, as per the latest Census, consisted of 98.2% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figure of 95.2% houses and 4.8% other dwellings.
+Home ownership in Adelaide Hills stood at 44.7%, with mortgaged dwellings at 46.4% and rented ones at 8.9%.
 The median monthly mortgage repayment was $1,733, aligning with the Adelaide metro average, while the median weekly rent was $300, compared to Adelaide metro's $1,733 and $350 respectively.
 Nationally, Adelaide Hills' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing